Blowing & Basting

-Fulling is the process of shrinking the felt hats using three specific, distinct but similar machines using hot water and fine-tuned mechanical movement.
-After fulling, the felts are then moved to the “white warehouse” for assembly, ordered and sorted according to quality.
+Fulling is the process of shrinking the felt hoods using three specific machines which utilize hot water and fine-tuned, mechanical movement.

-Dying the felts requires machines set at atmospheric pressure and at a tight boiling point.
-The hoods are left to soak for 90 to 240 minutes according to the weight of the
+Dying the felts requires machines set at atmospheric pressure and a tight boiling point.
+The hoods are left to soak for 90-240 minutes, depending on the weight of the felt.

-felt.
-After they have been dyed, the dimensions of the hoods are further reduced with a process similar to soaking: shrinking.
-The experience and skill of Borsalino workers is crucial to this step.
+After they have been dyed, the dimensions of the hood are further reduced by means of a unique shrinking process completed by experienced, highly skilled Borsalino craftsmen.